How You Can Live Rent-Free – Legally!

 If you value your time at $20 per hour, you should be babysitting no more than 25 hours per month, unless the task gives you great joy and money isn’t your main motivator.

-I lived in another home for dirt cheap.
-I think the reason they gave me such a good deal is that I was willing to care for their two border collies.
-Dogs are a big responsibility, and many people will pay big money for dog walkers, dog sitters, etc. Having a live-in dog sitter is a good deal for everyone.
+I lived in another home dirt cheap.
+I got a good deal because I was willing to care for two border collies.
+Dogs are a big responsibility, and people will pay for dog walkers, dog sitters, etc. Having a live-in dog sitter is a good deal for everyone.

 These opportunities can be a win-win for everyone, whether it’s dog-sitting a border collie or providing a helping hand to a human resident.